Khovanskii bases, higher rank valuations and tropical geometry: Valuations on algebras and Khovanskii bases

 \begin{theorem} Let $\k$ be algebraically closed and assume that $\v$ has full rank $d = \dim(A)$.
 Then $\v$ has one-dimensional leaves. \end{theorem}

 The next proposition states that if $\v$ is assumed to have one-dimensional leaves property (Definition \ref{def-valuation}(4)) then the associated graded algebra $\gr_\v(A)$ can be realized as the semigroup algebra of the value semigroup $S=S(A, \v)$.
-We omit the proof here (see \cite[Remark 4.13]{Bruns-Gubeladze}). \begin{proposition} If $\v$ has one-dimensional leaves property then $\gr_\v(A)$ is isomorphic to the semigroup algebra $\k[S]$ (note that we do not require $S$ to be finitely generated).
-More generally, if $R$ is a $\Z^d$-graded algebra such that for any $a \in \Z^d$, the corresponding graded piece $R_a$ is at most $1$-dimensional, then $R$ is isomorphic to the semigroup algebra $\k[S]$ where $S$ is the subsemigroup of $\Z^d$ defined by $S = \{ a \in \Z^d \mid R_a \neq \{0\} \}$. \end{proposition}
+We omit the proof here (see \cite[Remark 4.13]{Bruns-Gubeladze}). \begin{proposition} Let $A$ be a domain.
+If $\v$ has one-dimensional leaves property then $\gr_\v(A)$ is isomorphic to the semigroup algebra $\k[S]$ (note that we do not require $S$ to be finitely generated).
+More generally, if $R$ is a $\Z^d$-graded algebra such that for every $a \in \Z^d$, the corresponding graded piece $R_a$ is at most $1$-dimensional, then $R$ is isomorphic to the semigroup algebra $\k[S]$ where $S$ is the subsemigroup of $\Z^d$ defined by $S = \{ a \in \Z^d \mid R_a \neq \{0\} \}$. \end{proposition}